Skip to Content

 2. The Colonial Quarter is a living history museum where costumed interpreters mingle with visitors amid the colonial homes and shops and dirt streets.
 See a blacksmith plying his trade or tour a houses that were home to some of the city’s oldest residents.

-a volunteer does a blacksmithing demonstration in the colonial quarter
+A volunteer does a blacksmithing demonstration in the colonial quarter

 The day I was visited was fairly quiet.
 But the volunteer who led the tour explained to me that his family has owned and expanded the house over several generations down through his grandmother.
 He knew the house well from having spent time there as a kid.